The Power of the Reddit Community: Why Reddit Is Still King

 • Misinformation could slip through

-Unlike other platforms, these notes come from the community, not a central authority, making the conversation more balanced and trustworthy.
+Unlike other platforms, these notes come from the community itself, not a central authority, which helps make conversations more balanced and trustworthy.

 Woman sitting on a sofa working on her laptop